 Huntingdale is served by 1 school, including 1 primary.
 The average ICSEA score is 956, which is around the national average of 1,000.
 Public transport access includes 45 bus stops.

-From an investment perspective, Huntingdale offers a gross rental yield of 5.2%, rated as high yield.
-Property prices sit below the state median ($650K/$951K), suggesting a potential value opportunity.
+Looking at the investment signals, Huntingdale shows a gross rental yield of approximately 5.5%, rated as high yield.
+Property prices sit below the state median ($650K/$951K), which can point to relative value.
 The price-to-income ratio of 7.0x is considered moderate.
 House prices have moved +29.9% year-on-year.
+Population growth of +1.9% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.